LiaoWenzhe/LiaoWenzhe/README.md

 CSDN: Liao_Wenzhe

+💬 Main experience:

 May 2021 to Now:  ML/Bigdata Engineer in QuanZhi Technology, focus on the use of machine learning and big data technology to empower data security and risk control business.

 Nov 2020 to Nov April 2021:  Auto ML Engineer in LvWan Technology, the main job is to build a machine learning platform.

 July 2017 to Nov 2020:  Bigdata/ML Engineer in NOKIA(China)-Huanuo Technology to design ML systems with realization and applications in AIOPS, Information and Communication.

-Sep 2013 to June 2017 : B.S. in Software Engineering  at Henan University of Technology.
+Sep 2013 to June 2017:  B.S. in Software Engineering  at Henan University of Technology.